mongodb/docs-app-services/docs-release-notes.md

 ## Internal

-- Update the facets.csv with SubProduct value to programmatically tag the repo correctly.
+- Add programmatically-generated facet tags to the repo for improved search indexing.

 # September 1, 2023